-This course is designed to provide overseas and Australian middle level to senior protected area managers with up-to-date skills and knowledge in effectively administering protected areas.
+This course is designed to provide Australian and international protected area managers with up-to-date skills and knowledge in effectively administering protected areas.

 - Part or full-time

 (Student visa holders must study full-time)